mansoorfaizi/Website-Crawler/README.md

 #Website Crawler

-A professional web application for analyzing websites and providing detailed insights about their structure, links, and HTML elements.
+A web application for analyzing websites and providing detailed insights about their structure, links, and HTML elements.

 ## Overview